 While shopping for a dress can seem daunting because there are so many styles, colors and shapes to choose from, once you know what your body shape is, choosing a dress becomes so much easier.
 If you’re not sure what your body type is take a look at this guide to determining your body shape.

-Plus, when you find the perfect dress to fit and flatter, whether you’re attending a special occasion or you are looking for vacation wear, you’ll feel so much more confident.
+Plus, when you find the perfect dress to fit and flatter, whether you’re attending a special occasion, you are looking for vacation wear, or you just want an everyday dress to wear with your sandals or sneakers, you’ll feel so much more confident.

 A dress like the one worn above by Erica can fit and flatter many different body shapes.
 The V-neck can elongate your figure while the empire waist can be flattering for those with an apple body shape.
 The flared skirt can also be great for pear shapes.

-Here are my picks of dresses in stores now to suit the main body shapes.
+Below are my picks of the best dress styles in stores now to suit the main body shapes.

 Best dresses for apple shape

 If you tend to put on weight around your tummy, then you’re likely to be an apple shape.

 The key is to look for knee length or midi dresses which won’t cling to your belly, but which will skim over it.
 That way, you can cover up the parts of you which you aren’t so confident about and show off your shapely legs.

 Look out for shift styles which will skim over the body, rather than clinging to every contour!
-Knee-length styles will show off your calves.
+Knee-length styles will show off your calves, which are likely to be one of your best features.